validatedpatterns/agof/README.md

 aims to provide Reference Architectures that can be run through CI/CD systems.

-The goal of this project in particular is to provide an extensible framework to do GitOps with Ansible Automation Platform, and as such to provide useful facilities for developing Patterns (community and validated) that function with Ansible as the GitOps engine.
+The goal of this project in particular is to provide an extensible framework to do GitOps with Ansible Automation Platform, and as such to provide useful facilities for developing Patterns (community and validated) that function with Ansible Automation Platform as the GitOps engine.

 The thinking behind this effort is documented in the [Ansible Pattern Theory](https://github.com/mhjacks/ansible-pattern-theory) repository.